Nantucket Voters Endorsed More Than $200 Million In Override Spending. Here's What That Could Mean For Your Tax Bill

 It was a full house at the 2026 Nantucket Annual Town Meeting, held at Nantucket High School.
 Photo by Kit Noble

-Voters approved more than $200 million in spending over the tax levy limit at Nantucket’s Annual Town Meeting on Monday.
-If every project approved on Town Meeting floor gains the support of voters once again at the ballot box on May 19th, a year-round Nantucket homeowner with a home valued at around $2 million could see their annual property tax bill increase by around $474.
+Voters approved more than $200 million in spending over the tax levy limit at Nantucket’s Annual Town Meeting and the local elections this year.
+That spending could increase the tax burden for a year-round Nantucket homeowner with a home valued at around $2 million by around $474.

-The figures included here were derived using the town’s tax rate calculator by selecting all projects except the $5.4 million LORAN barracks repair project that voters defeated, and could ultimately end up being slightly lower.
+The figures included here were derived using the town’s tax rate calculator by selecting all projects except the $5.4 million LORAN barracks repair project that voters defeated at Town Meeting, and could ultimately end up being slightly lower.
 Some of the borrowing included on the calculator may not ultimately be necessary.

-Of that $474, roughly 55 percent, or $259, comes from the $119 million in borrowing needed to construct a new Our Island Home skilled nursing facility at Sherburne Commons, which was passed under Article 11.
+Of that $474, roughly 55 percent, or $259, comes from the $119 million in borrowing needed to construct a new Our Island Home skilled nursing facility at Sherburne Commons, which was passed under Article 11 at Town Meeting and as Question One at the subsequent elections.

-But a single number can’t accurately capture the impact of Monday’s Town Meeting votes on all island property owners.
+But a single number can’t accurately capture the impact of the Town Meeting and local election votes on all island property owners.
 How an individual property owner will be affected depends on the value of their property and whether they qualify for the residential tax exemption.

 On the lower end, a year-round homeowner with a $1 million property would see their tax bill increase by only $43.
 If their property is worth $5 million, they would see a $1,766 increase.